everetthumphreys/Property-Hunter/README.md

 # Installation

-Clone to your machine locally, or visit the live version at [Weather App](https://everetthumphreys.github.io/Property-Hunter/)!
+Clone to your machine locally, or visit the live version at [Apartment List](https://everetthumphreys.github.io/Property-Hunter/)!

 # Built With